-The pic above with the hundred dollar bills stuffed in the toaster basically summarizes our experience with them.
-I’ll start with our story of misfortune, and then I’ll give you some details on the problems my clients and friends have had with FedLoan payment and customer service.
+Stuffing hundred-dollar bills in the toaster basically summarizes our experience with them.
+I’ll start with our story of misfortune and then I’ll give you some details on the problems my clients and friends have had with FedLoan payment and customer service.

-Frankly it’s freaking outrageous that the government gave them a monopoly on servicing borrowers in the PSLF program.
-Hopefully this piece and the comments will serve as exhibit A why the government should dump them.
+Frankly, it’s outrageous that the government gave FedLoan a monopoly on servicing borrowers looking for higher education assistance with the PSLF program.
+Hopefully, this piece and the comments will serve as Exhibit A why the government should dump them.

-When I met my beautiful girlfriend (now fiancee) Christine, and we started getting more serious, we had the money talk.
+When I met my beautiful girlfriend (now wife) Christine, and we started getting more serious, we had the money talk.
 She let me know that she had six figures of med school debt.
 Maybe you were the one who delivered the “I have a lot of debt” line instead of being on the listening end like I was.
-My reaction was basically just, “ok let’s figure out how to save money paying this back.”
-I viewed it as my debt too, since I was looking to spend the rest of my life with her.
+My reaction was basically just, “Ok let’s figure out how to save money paying this back.”
+I viewed it as my debt too because I was looking to spend the rest of my life with her.

-Christine could finish her training, work for a few more years at a not for profit hospital, and get whatever she had left over wiped away tax free.
-SOOOO COOL!!!!!
+Christine could finish her training, work for a few more years at a not-for-profit hospital, and get whatever student debt she had left over wiped away tax-free.
+SO COOL!
 I learned that we had to submit this PSLF form to the government, so I helped her fill it out.
-We mailed it in to this place called FedLoan Servicing, eagerly awaiting the good news that we would save tens of thousands on our debt.
+We mailed it into this place called FedLoan Servicing, eagerly awaiting the good news that we would save tens of thousands on our debt.

 So now the fun stuff, seeing how much money we lost because of them.

 If you’re like me, you had no idea that submitting the certification form for the loan forgiveness program would forcibly transfer us to FedLoan.
-We felt ok with NelNet, our previous servicer.
-We thought that we would receive an answer directly from the Federal Government.
+We felt ok with Nelnet, our previous servicer.
+We thought that we would receive an answer directly from the federal hovernment about our education assistance.
 When we opened the letter though, FedLoan Servicing answered us instead.

-Then we open the letter and look at the first page.
+Then we opened the letter and looked at the first page.
 We flipped through the document that they sent us, and half the loans said about three years of credit, as we expected.

-Additionally, we kept flipping through the other pages and our mouths dropped.
-The other half of her loans only had 1 month of credit towards PSLF.
+We kept flipping through the other pages and our mouths dropped.
+The other half of her loans only had one month of credit towards PSLF.

 Of course, we tried to get in touch with them and figure out what happened.
 By and large, they were completely useless.

-How Do I Calculate that $20,000 Cost thanks to FedLoans?
+How do I calculate that $20,000 cost thanks to FedLoan?

-To analyze our debt situation, I built a spreadsheet that’s the flagship tool for Student Loan Planner, the handy free student loan calculator.
+To analyze our debt situation, I built a spreadsheet that’s the flagship tool for Student Loan Planner®, the handy free student loan calculator.
 You can get it for free by clicking on the button below or entering your email at the bottom of the post.
-Without going too deep in the weeds, our cost under PSLF for the $124,000 we owed would have been about $108,000.
+Without getting too deep in the weeds, our cost under PSLF for the $124,000 we owed would have been about $108,000.

-We found a pretty good deal for a 2.2% 5 year variable rate that we figured would cost us about $128,000 since we were going to pay it off in a couple years.
+We found a pretty good student loan refinancing deal for a 2.2% five-year variable rate that we figured would cost us about $128,000 because we were going to pay it off in a couple years.
 Hence, the difference between those two strategies was about $20,000.

 Thanks to FedLoan Servicing, we abandoned PSLF.
-If we had to start over working towards PSLF at 1 month credit on half her loans, we would pay 6.8% interest for 10 years and get no forgiveness.
+If we had to start over working toward PSLF at one-month credit’s on half her loans, we would pay a 6.8% interest rate for 10 years and get no forgiveness.
 She was almost out of training by the time we figured out that we needed to submit the loan forgiveness forms.
-Our window of making small monthly payments that would count towards PSLF had left us.
+Our window of making small monthly payments that would count toward PSLF had closed.

-One of the reasons I felt like it was fair to share my opinion about FedLoan servicing is because I know that it’s not an isolated issue.
-After all, I’ve spoken with hundreds of clients on their student loan strategies.
-Here’s a sampling of problems the horrible FedLoan customer service is inflicting on them.
+One of the reasons I felt like it was fair to share our loan servicing story is because I know that it’s not an isolated issue.
+After all, I’ve spoken with hundreds of clients about their student loan strategies.
+Here’s a sampling of problems resulting from FedLoan customer service is inflicting on them.

 Honestly, I am still fighting FedLoan to be consistent in honoring and publishing months paid across all of my loans.
 I have concern for them trying to scrap my existing credit if I make any waves